 The minimum cumulative GPA requirement for admission may be subject to change.
 Students should apply for admission when they are enrolled in the preadmission course.
 Admission decisions are based on the grade in the above required course, the SPEA GPA, the cumulative GPA, and grade trends.
 A minimum cumulative GPA requirement for admission is established each semester.

-Applications for the Bloomington programs are available on the Web at www.indanaedu/-spea/prospective students/undergrad/admissions/index.shtml/ Application deadlines are May 1 for fall admission and December 1 for spring admission.
+Applications for the Bloomington programs are available on the Web at www.indiana.edu/ <a href="https:/

+Application deadlines are May 1 for fall admission and December 1 for spring admission.

 Arts Management Admission Requirements